A Former Capital Burns

 Park nearby and go to the ruins using the sidewalk next to the handicapped parking spaces—otherwise you risk getting covered in sand spurs!

-Finished around 1760, here during the war stands a 45-by-35-foot home with four rooms on each of two floors, according to its second occupant, Royal Gov. William Tryon.
-The first floor is five feet off the ground, though there is a cellar.
+The first floor is five feet off the ground, though there is a cellar, which you see today.
 Nearby to the left are a stable, coach house, and other outbuildings.
-In the garden are various fruit trees, Tryon says: apple, fig, nectarine, peach, and plum.[8]
-A tree-lined lane extends from the front toward farm fields on both sides.
+In the garden are various fruit trees, Tryon says: apple, fig, nectarine, peach, and plum.31 Between the house and the river, canals are cut into the marsh to drain it for rice patties.32

-The next day the captain agrees to release the seized vessels, but the protestors aren’t done.
-They round up two royal customs officers, responsible for enforcing the Stamp Act.
-Early on Wednesday, a party of 400 surrounds the house again, with weapons, because a third customs officer is inside.[11]
-Realizing they can just come in and get him anyway, he surrenders.
-The three are escorted to town, where they pledge never to enforce the Act.
+The next day the captain agrees to release the seized ships, but the protesters aren’t done.
+They round up two customs officers, responsible for enforcing the Stamp Act.

-Although Virginia had passed resolutions against the Act, and Sons of Liberty in northern cities had held angry demonstrations, this was the first armed action directed against Parliament in America.
+Though Virginia had passed resolutions against the Act, and Sons of Liberty in northern cities had held angry demonstrations, this was the first armed action directed against Parliament in America.

 Casualties